epeolatry/epeolatory_in/_pages/coaching.md

 **Proofreading:** Helping writers to refine their writing by identifying areas for improvement and providing suggestions for revision.

+**Synopsis Assistance:** Assisting writers in creating a synopsis that would help them in the querying process to get published.

 **Editing:** Copy editing to ensure that the language, sentence flow, and word choice are good

 # Packages